CollectionBuilder/cb-docs/docs/walkthroughs/transfer-walkthrough.md

 - To select more than one file at a time, hold down **Shift**.
 You can select or unselect a single file by holding down **Command / Ctrl**.

-[GIF OF SELECTING FILES AND DRAGGING THEM GOES HERE]
+{% include feature/image.html img="drag.gif" alt="User selects files from the layouts folder of the CSV Transfer Repository and then drags them into the GH Repository layouts folder" border=true width="80%" %}

 - It is sometimes helpful to open the folders so you can be more precise about where you are dragging the files.
 If you are adding a file to the repository in general, and not to a specific folder, drag it to the very bottom of the window.

+- When prompted, you can click **Apply to All** and then click the **Replace** button to replace the files in the GH Repository with the new files from the CSV Transfer Repository.

+{% include feature/image.html img="replace.gif" alt="User selects Apply to All checkbox and then clicks the Replace button to replace the files" border=true width="80%" %}

 - Once you have finished dragging over everything, the CSV Transfer Repository should be mostly empty, except for the files that you left in your GH Repository (e.g., **config.yml**, the **_data folder**, the **objects folder**, etc.)

-[SCREENSHOT OF MOSTLY EMPTY CSV TRANSFER REPO]

 ## 5. Delete a few files from the GH Repository